leverj/ordersigner-daemon/performance_tests/README.rst

 ===========================================
 These tests compare the performance of using the client-daemon setup vs. integrating the ``leverj-ordersigner`` library directly into an application.

-There are three tests:
+There are two tests:

 1. ``integrated.py``
     Shows performance of an application signing transactions in the same process, instead of using the daemon.

-2. ``daemon_single_thread.py``
+2. ``daemon.py``
-    Shows performance of an application interfacing with the daemon in a single thread.
+    Shows performance of an application interfacing with the daemon in an asynchronous manner.

-3. ``daemon_multi_threaded.py``
-    Shows performance of an application interfacing with the daemon using multiple threads.

 Running Tests
 -------------